zhero-web-sec/zhero-web-sec.github.io/_publications/2024-09-18-paper-title-number-3.md

 - context-specific cookies for the target app
 - host header (unlikely but it happened)

-A few months ago, one of the programs I had reported a stored XSS via cache poisoning to —a large, well-known ecommerce platform—replied (*after paying me a nice critical bounty*), stating that they had implemented a fix.
+A few months ago, one of the programs I had reported a stored XSS via cache poisoning to -a large, well-known ecommerce platform- replied stating that they had implemented a fix.
 The fix focused on the `__nextDataReq` parameter, but as we’ll see, this was not enough to fully mitigate the bug.

 <h3 id="section-3-3">Exploitation - Another way</h3>